 A dev team consists of 6-10 Epicodus students from the same class.
-Your dev team will meet together every morning and at the end of the day.
-While you will work with your dev team Monday through Thursday, you will be working on your own each Friday when you will be expected to complete an independent project.
+Your dev team will meet together at the start and end of the day.
+While you will work with your dev team during classtime, you will always be working on your own when you complete your independent projects.

 Standups are a very common - and important - part of a developer's workflow.
 At tech companies, a standup usually consists of a brief group check-in at the beginning of the day.
-Your group standup will be brief - just like real tech standups.
-Group standup should ideally be under 10 minutes so that you can get into pairs and get to coding.
+Your dev team standup will be brief - just like real tech standups.
+Dev team standup will be between 10 and 15 minutes at the start of the day.

-Every group standup will follow the same pattern, with each person taking a moment to answer the following three questions:
+Every dev team standup will follow the same pattern, with each person taking a moment to answer the following three questions: